A Hoare-like logic of asserted single-pass instruction sequences

 \section{Interaction of Threads with Services}

 Services are objects that represent the behaviours exhibited by components of execution environments of instruction sequences at a high level of abstraction.
 A service is able to process certain methods.
 The processing of a method may involve a change of the service.
 At completion of the processing of a method, the service produces a reply value.
+For example, a service may be able to process methods for pushing a natural number on a stack ($\push{n}$), popping the top element from the stack ($\pop$), and testing whether the top element of the stack equals a natural number ($\topeq{n}$).
+Processing of a pushing method or a popping method changes the service and produces the reply value $\True$ if no stack underflow occurs and $\False$ otherwise.
+Processing of a testing method does not change the service and produces the reply value $\True$ if the test succeeds and $\False$ otherwise.

 Execution environments are considered to provide a family of uniquely-named services.
 A thread may interact with the named services from the service family provided by an execution environment.
 That is, a thread may perform a basic action for the purpose of requesting a named service to process a method and to return a reply value at completion of the processing of the method.
 In this section, we extend \BTA\ with services, service families, a composition operator for service families, and an operator that is concerned with this kind of interaction.